missing pieces of public compute

 penumbra has ~53 million um in shielded pool. that’s millions of notes in the commitment tree. every dust note from every split transaction. every change output. permanent state. the tree only grows.

-this is why fees matter even in a world with computational proofs. spam protection gates WHO can submit. but it doesn’t address WHAT gets stored. without fees, users split notes into dust without penalty. convenient for privacy (more outputs = larger anonymity set) but unsustainable for state growth.
+fees matter because spam protection isn’t free. verifying proofs still costs compute - someone pays for that verification whether it’s the submitter or the validator. without fees, users split notes into dust without penalty. convenient for privacy (more outputs = larger anonymity set) but unsustainable for state growth.

 penumbra burns fees - more usage = scarcer supply. but at $0.000009 per withdrawal, the burn is decorative.
 18 months of operation, ~75k um total burned - but most of that is dex arbitrage, not tx fees. actual transaction fees: ~420 um total. monthly issuance is ~33k um. the fee mechanism exists but doesn’t bite.